MicrosoftDocs/office-developer-client-docs/docs/infopath/form-templates/how-to-create-a-form-template-using-the-infopath-2003-object-model.md

 5. Click **OK**.

-6. Design your form template, and then add event handlers in Visual Studio 2012, as described in [How to: Add an Event Handler Using the InfoPath 2003 Object Model](how-to-add-an-event-handler-using-the-infopath-2003-object-model.md).
+6. Design your form template, and then add event handlers in Visual Studio 2012, as described in [Add an Event Handler Using the InfoPath 2003 Object Model](how-to-add-an-event-handler-using-the-infopath-2003-object-model.md).

 ## See also